/ AI Image Generation / How to Train a LoRA Locally for Illustrious Models with AMD GPU 2025

 • Training takes 3-6 hours for character LoRAs depending on GPU

-What Training Parameters Work Best for Illustrious on AMD?
+What Training Parameters Work Best for Illustrious XL LoRA on AMD?

-Illustrious training parameters differ from standard SDXL due to anime content characteristics and community-discovered optimal settings.
-These parameters produce quality anime character and style LoRAs.
+Illustrious xl lora training parameters differ from standard SDXL due to anime content characteristics and community-discovered optimal settings.
+These parameters produce quality anime character and style illustrious xl lora models.

 Separate learning rates for UNET and Text Encoder represent the key difference from standard SDXL training.
 For character LoRAs, use UNET learning rate around 0.0003 (3e-4) and Text Encoder around 0.00003 (3e-5).
 This 10:1 ratio produces strong character features while maintaining image quality.